Got a full night’s rest last night. The sleep-deprivation spell is finally over, but now there’s another issue I have to deal with.

 I’ve literally taken hundreds of yoga classes in my life, mainly hot power flows to be exact.
 I’ve taken so many classes by now, that my practice feels like second nature these days.
 I’m that yogi who can instinctually go into a pose in tandem with the teacher’s mere mention of it, or that yogi who can anticipate the pose just as the first cues start rolling out of the teacher’s mouth.
-I’d like to believe that I’ve seen the majority of available poses, that’s why nothing excites more than that brave teacher who, once in a while, offers an exotic new pose in class.
-I call it the gift that breaks our sweaty monotony.
+I’d like to believe that I’ve seen the majority of available poses, that’s why nothing excites more than that brave teacher who, once in a while, offers an exotic new pose in class, like a gift to break our sweaty monotony.

 I’m confident enough in my practice to always auto-gravitate to the first row.
 Right next to the teacher?
 Right in front of the mirror? no problem!
 I can do both.
 And I even know the Sanskrit names for some of the most common poses (Asanas in Sanskrit), all of which, give me the smug reassurance that I could take a yoga class in any country, in any language, and all I’d need to do is follow the yogi, maybe catching any of the Sanskrit pose names, and I’d be in my element.
 Namaste baby!